 Computer Graphics by Peter Kutz

 Hi!
 My name is Peter Kutz.
-I'm currently a student at the University of Pennsylvania majoring in Digital Media Design.
+I'm currently (as of 2013) a student at the University of Pennsylvania majoring in Digital Media Design.
 On this page you'll find some samples of my work.
 Click here

 to view my demo reel and resume.